-The minimum sensitivity detection limit of osteocalcin (OST) using this osteocalcin ELISA kit was approximately 0.8 ng/ml.
-The dynamic assay range for this kit is 1.9 – 90.0 ng/ml.
+The minimum sensitivity detection limit of human osteocalcin (OST) using current osteocalcin ELISA kit was approximately 0.08 ng/ml.
+The dynamic range for this assay is 0 – 75.0 ng/ml.

 - Osteocalcin: a potential marker of metastatic bone disease and response to treatment.
 Eur.
 J. Cancer Clin.
 Oncol.(1988) 24,1211-1217.
 R.E.
 Coleman, et al.